Where to Start?

 Participants will learn a great deal at this conference in a short period of time, and handouts are a helpful way for individuals to reflect on what they have learned.
 We suggest that you bring 25 copies of your handouts to the conference presentation or upload your handouts to your session listing in Sched.
 We also encourage presenters to email us a PDF of your session handouts, which can then be linked on our website for participants to download.

 20- & 40-Minute Concurrent Sessions

 Rooms will be set up classroom style with space for 30–60 participants (depending on the room)

 a projection screen

-Technology is generally not used during round table discussions as there are not projectors or electrical outlets accessible.
+Technology is generally not used during roundtable discussions as there are no projectors or electrical outlets accessible.
 Handouts, bibliographies, and references are welcomed.

 Concurrent Session Evaluations

-Individual session evaluations will be placed in each room with an envelope labeled with the title of your session and the lead presenter's name.
-Please save a few moments at the end of your presentation to distribute and allow participants to complete the evaluation form.
+Individual session evaluations will be placed in each room.
+Forms will be in an envelope labeled with the title of your session and the lead presenter's name.
+Please save a few moments at the end of your presentation to distribute forms and allow participants to complete the evaluation form.
 Leave the envelope containing completed evaluations in the presentation room; a conference staff member will collect session evaluations after each concurrent session.
 Your session evaluations will be scanned and emailed directly to you.